You Might Own Mineral Rights and Not Know It

 When land is sold, the seller can choose to keep the mineral rights.
 This is called a "mineral reservation" or "mineral severance."
 The deed will contain language like "reserving unto the grantor all oil, gas, and other minerals."
 From that point forward, the surface and the minerals are separate estates owned by separate people.

-This has been happening for over a century in oil-producing states.
-A farm that was sold in 1940 might have had the minerals reserved by the original owner.
+Mineral reservations in deeds.
+A farm sold in 1940 might have had the minerals reserved by the original owner.
 Those minerals have been passed down through that family ever since, even though the family hasn't owned the farm in decades.

 Signs You Might Own Minerals